near/docs/docs/develop/node/rpc/run-rpc-node-without-nearup.md

 ## Running a node in `light` mode
-It is possible to run a node in a `light` mode that doesn't track any shards.
-The only change required is to update the `config.json` whereby `tracked_shards` is set to an empty array.
+Running a node in `light` mode allows the operator to access chain level data, not state level data.
+You can also use the `light` node to submit transactions or verify certain proofs.
+To run a node in a `light` mode that doesn't track any shards, the only change required is to update the `config.json` whereby `tracked_shards` is set to an empty array.

 ```
 "tracked_shards": []